Skip to contents

 output

-pdfpages, the plots are saved as A4 landscape pdf pages; ggsave, the plots can be saved with the ggsave function; print_only (default) prints the plot without creating a file (independently from 'print_plot' being TRUE or FALSE)
+pdfpages, the plots are saved as A4 landscape pdf pages; ggsave, the plots can be saved with the ggsave function; print_only (default) prints the plot without creating a file (independently from print_plot being TRUE or FALSE)

 ggsave_args